SROP Early Admissions Fellowship

 Students supported by these fellowships are required to register for 12 or more credit hours each semester unless expressly authorized by the Dean of the Graduate College to carry a reduced course load.
 The Graduate College does not require Fellows to register for the summer session; however, individual departments may require it.
 Fellows who register in the summer must enroll in at least 6 hours to be eligible for a summer tuition waiver.
 Fellows should contact their department regarding summer registration requirements.

-Graduate departments may nominate students who are newly admitted to PhD programs under the auspices of the Graduate College at the University of Illinois at Chicago.
-UIC SROP faculty mentors are made aware of the program before their SROP student begins the summer experience. and assess the student’s suitability for graduate study at UIC and this fellowship with their mentee during the summer.
-The departments and program must be willing to waiver the GRE requirement and admit the students to the graduate program prior to departmental deadlines.
-Nomination process and procedures are as follows:
+Graduate departments may nominate students who are newly admitted to Ph.D. programs under the auspices of the Graduate College at the University of Illinois at Chicago.
+UIC SROP Faculty Mentors are made aware of the UIC SROP Early Admissions Fellowship Program before their SROP student begins the summer experience.
+Faculty Mentors also assess the student’s suitability for graduate study at UIC and this Fellowship with their mentee during the summer.
+Departments and programs must be willing to waiver the GRE requirement and admit the students to the graduate program before departmental deadlines.
+The nomination process and procedures are as follows:

-- The Graduate College announces the names of the SROP Fellowship winners by January 15, 2020.
+- December 15, 2023 – The Graduate College announces the names of the SROP Early Admission Fellowship winners for the 2022-23 academic year.

 Winners are selected by the SROP Faculty Advisory Committee, which is composed of UIC faculty from across the disciplinary colleges who have served as SROP Faculty Mentors.
 Only faculty from academic departments who are not nominating students may serve on the committee.
 The SROP Faculty Advisory Committee and program leadership select students who are (1) former UIC SROP participants, (2) underrepresented minorities, (3) graduating seniors, (4) who have excellent academic records, and (5) who applied to a UIC PhD program.